 What is Unsecured Credit?

-An unsecured credit is just the contrary of a secured credit, there is no form of collateral so a lender can’t take anything back.
+Unsecured credit is just contrary to secured credit, there is no form of collateral so a lender can’t take anything back.

 If you have bad credit, unsecured cards can have higher fees or interest rates compared to secured cards.